jspecify/jspecify/docs/docs/spec.md

     > other types like type variables and [intersection types].

 > When code dereferences an expression, we anticipate that tools will check
-> whether the expression is null-exclusive under every parameterization.
+> whether the expression is null-exclusive.

 ## Nullness-subtype-establishing path

-> Note that this definition is used both by the definition of
+> Note that this definition is used both by the definition of [null-exclusive]
-> [null-exclusive under every parameterization] and by the third condition in
+> and by the third condition in the definition [nullness subtyping] itself (the
-> the definition [nullness subtyping] itself (the "type-variable case").
+> "type-variable case").

 `A` has a nullness-subtype-establishing path to `F` if both of the following
 hold: